-Besides the process of consultation and negotiation provided for by the Treaty, there is also a process of autonomous social dialogue.
-This means the initiatives developed independently by the European Social Partners without first consulting with the Commission.
+Besides the process of consultation and negotiation provided for by the TFEU, there is also a process of autonomous social dialogue.
+This means the initiatives developed independently by the European social partners without first consulting with the Commission.

-As well as being consulted by the European Commission on potential legislation, the other benefits to HOSPEEM of being a Social Partner include:

-- The Hospital Sector Social Dialogue Committee provides a structured and regular platform for the exchange of information, the opportunity to learn from European solutions and experiences and to agree joint positions, not solely under the form of framework agreements. - Full members of HOSPEEM have the right to take an active role in negotiations and discus sions on issues that are important to the hospital sector. - > Full members of HOSPEEM are seen as major players (and as a source of expertise and infor mation) in the hospital and health sector by the main European institutions. - Both the European Commission and the European Parliament tend to be more sympathetic to the views of health employers than to governments. - The ability to exercise political pressure and to have the right to participate in negotiations at European level increases the lobbying pressure and the influence of HOSPEEM members at national level.

-HOSPEEM's lofty profile has enabled it to represent its member's views more effectively during its first two years.
+- > As well as being consulted by the European Commission on potential legislation, the other benefits to HOSPEEM of being a Social Partner include: - The Hospital Sector Social Dialogue committee provides a structured and regular platform for the exchange of information, the opportunity to learn from European solutions and experiences and to agree joint positions, not solely under the form of framework agreements. - Full members of HOSPEEM have the right to take an active role in negotiations and discussions on issues that are important to the hospital sector. - Full members of HOSPEEM are seen as major players (and as a source of expertise and information) in the hospital and health sector by the main European institutions. - Both the European Commission and the European Parliament tend to be more sympathetic to the views of health employers than to governments. - The ability to exercise political pressure and to have the right to participate in negotiations at European level increases the lobbying pressure and the influence of HOSPEEM members at national level. - > HOSPEEM's lofty profile has enabled it to represent its member's views effectively.
 Being a Social Partner has meant that the European Commission has sought the views of HOSPEEM members and has listened to their opinions.
 The status of Social Partner has also given HOSPEEM, and its members, excellent access to the European Commission and the officials that work within it.

 VI.
+HOSPEEM SUCCESSES

-HOSPEEM 🤔 During its first two years as a Social Partner, HOSPEEM has jointly taken forward several SUCCESSES strands of work with EPSU (The European Federation of Public Service Unions), its partner in the Hospital Sector Social Dialogue committee.
+As a Social Partner, HOSPEEM has jointly taken forward several strands of work with EPSU (The European Federation of Public Service Unions), its partner in the Hospital Sector Social Dialogue committee.
 As part of the first work programme of the Social Dialogue committee, HOSPEEM and EPSU established three working groups to examine issues that were of key concern to the hospital sector in Europe and worked on a project to strengthen Social Dialogue in the new Member States and candidate countries.
 HOSPEEM and ESPU have also issued a joint statement on health services in Europe and supported a conference in Poland which examined the role of Social Dialogue in the privatisation of healthcare and the migration of healthcare staff.